 Over the spring and winter breaks in 2018, students will be traveling to Israel, Australia, France, and Denmark for exchange programs.
 Under the leadership of faculty, a team of students will also be traveling to South Korea to go behind-the-scenes at the 2018 Winter Olympic Games in Pyeongchang for two weeks.

 Students looking for longer experiences overseas can work with one of over 20 partner business schools to spend a semester abroad.
-Ranging from Argentina, Turkey and Denmark to China, Hong Kong, and Singapore, students are able to explore the political, economic, social, and cultural lives in other countries.
+Ranging from Argentina, Turkey, and Denmark to China, Hong Kong, and Singapore, students are able to explore the political, economic, social, and cultural lives in other countries.

-An alum of the school, however, mentioned that he was told he could not be part of the study-abroad program.
+A recent alumnus of the school, however, mentioned that he was told he could not be part of the study-abroad program.
 The accounting major, who declined to be named, says he was told that travel was not an option for him because of his concentration.

 Despite his experience, the university seems to be getting to work on helping more students go abroad.
 Just last year, 92 students received free passports in partnership with the Council on International Education Exchange.
-The School of Business reports that 58% of their students have a global experience before graduating.
+The School of Business reports that 58% of its students have a global experience before graduating.